MLI-lab/sample_complexity_ss_recon/README.md

 ImageNet is an open dataset, and you can request access at https://image-net.org/download.php.
 To run the experiments from our paper, you need to download the ImageNet train set.

 ### Smartphone Image Denoising Dataset (SIDD)
 SIDD is an open dataset, and can be donwloaded from https://www.eecs.yorku.ca/~kamel/sidd/.
-To run the experiments from our paper you need to download the SIDD-Medium dataset and the SIDD validation data.
+To run the experiments from our paper you need to download the SIDD-Medium dataset, the SIDD validation data and the SIDD benchmark data as it contains the meta data for the validation set.

 ### fastMRI
 FastMRI is an open dataset, however you need to apply for access at https://fastmri.med.nyu.edu/.
 To run the experiments from our paper, you need to download the fastMRI brain dataset.